xptrdev/wp-config-file-editor/readme.txt

 The Plugin also provide a method for previewing the newly generated wp-config file content before writing to wp-config.php file.
 Using this method is enabling two other features, first is to check the generated wp-config file before updating, second is to provide a custom modification to wp-config.php file.

+In additional of direct config file manipulation WCFE Plugin is supporting of creating Profiles/Templates.
+Profile is a single record, that has name and description, where admins can store/save custom config file fields and retrieve them later to be saved to Config File.
+This is great when you at least to have two basic Profiles
+'Development' and 'Production' where you always need to set value for each of them every time you need to switch between 'Production' and 'Development'.

 = Features =
 * Modify wp-config.php file parameters/fields using input form